 The rise of the internet around the turn of the century helped to streamline global trade networks.
 With this new technology, businesses could conduct research in one country, source raw materials in another area of the world, manufacture their products in yet another country, and then distribute them across the globe.
 Once the internet became mainstream, the truest form of globalization was born.

 Following the 2016 election, a protectionist movement took hold in the United States.
 Many that had previously perceived globalization as a positive force now saw it as a threat to American jobs.
 In response to this movement, a “trade war” was launched in the U.S., and tariffs were added or increased between the United States and trade partners.
 This was the first setback for globalization in the 21st century.

 The COVID-19 pandemic dealt another blow to globalization efforts.
 The lockdowns resulting from the pandemic had a significant impact on both manufacturing and transportation of goods.
 Supply chains were severely impacted, and some of these difficulties have lingered for more than two years.
 Both the rise of protectionism and the weaknesses exposed by the COVID-19 pandemic have threatened the future of globalization.

 Stay up to date on current economic trends and developments by following the American Deposit Management Co.
 [ADM] on Twitter, Facebook, and LinkedIn.
 We help businesses react swiftly to changing market conditions by providing valuable insights, including interest rate analysis and coverage of FOMC Meetings.

-In addition to our valuable insights, our company helps businesses achieve the MOST safety and the MOST return for their cash reserves.
-Our American Money Market Account™ – AMMA™ for short – delivers the ultimate protection for business cash and the most competitive returns available.
+In addition to our valuable insights, our company helps businesses achieve safety and competitive returns for their cash reserves.
+Our American Money Market Account™ – AMMA™ for short – delivers the ultimate protection for business cash and nationally competitive returns.
 To learn more, contact us.